Barbara Rondelli Perry

 Barbara Rondelli Perry, lyric soprano, Professor of Voice, emerita at The University of Toledo

-Barbara has performed more than 40 major operatic roles, and just as many major oratorio roles, in Germany, the United States, and South Africa, in addition to many song recitals.
-Her favorite operatic roles, among others, are as, Cio-Cio-San in Madama Butterfly, Marguerite in Faust, Mimì in La Bohème, Aminta in Richard Strauss’ The Silent Woman, Rosina in the Barber of Seville, Elsa in Lohengrin, and Sieglinde in Wagner’s Die Walküre.
+Barbara has performed more than 40 major operatic roles, and more than 50 major oratorio roles in Germany, England, the United States, Mexico, and South Africa, in addition to many song recitals.
+Her favorite operatic roles, among others, are: Cio-Cio-San in Madama Butterfly, Marguerite in Faust, Mimì in La Bohème, Aminta in Strauss’ Die Schweigsame Frau, Rosina in Il Barbiere di Siviglia, Elsa in Lohengrin, and Sieglinde in Wagner’s Die Walküre.
 Her vast repertoire includes music spanning the Renaissance to the most avant-garde.

 Recent performances: Solo recitals and concerts: “Songs of the British Isles” (England, Scotland, Ireland, and Wales); a concert featuring songs and arias of Hungary; “La Bella Italia” (Italian songs and arias); Opera Arias with the university orchestra; the “Voices of Music Concert”; “La Belle Musique de France”, featuring Barbara and her students, and Solo Recital, “Salute to America-Songs of America” in the Great Gallery of the Toledo Museum of Art.